ptums/text-input-with-typescript-and-testing/README.md

 ## Motivation

 I recently built a site for a client that uses Typescript and React Testing Library.
 And, for this site, I had to create a component that dynamically generates either a `<input type="text" />` or a `<textarea />` element based on the components `type` property.
-Developing this component from the perspective of meaningful tests was incredibly challenging and rewarding, so I thought it would publicly share what I built along with the tests and create a companion blog post to provide more of my thoughts behind the component's tests and design.
+Developing this component from the perspective of meaningful tests was incredibly challenging and rewarding, so I thought I would share what I built along with the tests and create a companion blog post to provide insight into my thoughts behind the component's tests and design.

 [Wrap your component in battle armor with React Testing Library and Typescript](https://www.tumulty.dev/post/testing-form-inputs-with-react-testing-library-and-typescript)